-Neither the Board of Directors nor the Nominating and Governance Committee has a specific policy regarding consideration of shareholder director nominees.
+Neither our Board of Directors nor the Nominating and Governance Committee has a specific policy regarding consideration of shareholder director nominees.
 However, shareholder nominees submitted pursuant to the following procedures will be considered.
-Under Roper's By-laws, nominations for director may be made by a shareholder of record entitled to vote.
-In order for a shareholder to make a nomination, the shareholder must provide a notice along with the additional information and materials required by the By-laws to Roper's Secretary not less than 90 days nor more than 120 days prior to the first anniversary of the preceding year's annual meeting.
-No shareholder director nominee proposal in connection with the Annual Meeting was received under the By-laws or otherwise from any shareholder or group of shareholders.
-For the 2007 Annual Meeting of Shareholders, Roper must receive this notice on or after February 28, 2007, and on or before March 30, 2007.
-A shareholder can obtain a copy of the full text of the By-law provision by writing to Roper Industries, Inc., 2160 Satellite Boulevard, Suite 200, Duluth, Georgia 30097, Attention: Investor Relations.
-A copy of the By-laws has been filed with the SEC as an exhibit to Roper's Quarterly Report on Form 10-Q filed September 13, 2000.
-A copy of the By-laws can also be viewed on Roper's website (www.roperind.com).
+Under our By-laws, nominations for director may be made by a shareholder of record entitled to vote.
+In order for a shareholder to make a nomination, the shareholder must provide a notice along with the additional information and materials required by the By-laws to our Secretary not less than 90 days nor more than 120 days prior to the first anniversary of the preceding year's annual meeting.
+No shareholder director nominee proposal in connection with the Annual Meeting was received under our By-laws or otherwise from any shareholder or group of shareholders.
+For our 2007 Annual Meeting, we must receive this notice on or after February 28, 2007, and on or before March 30, 2007.
+You can obtain a copy of the full text of the By-law provision by writing to Roper Industries, Inc., 2160 Satellite Boulevard, Suite 200, Duluth, Georgia 30097, Attention: Investor Relations.
+A copy of our By-laws has been filed with the SEC as an exhibit to our Quarterly Report on Form 10-Q filed September 13, 2000.
+A copy of the By-laws can also be viewed on our website (www.roperind.com).